ros-realtime/rtwg_documentation/source/Guides/Real-Time-Operating-System-Setup/Real-Time-Linux/how_to_build_your_own_linux-real_time_kernel.md

 ## Introduction

 In this document, several guides are listed for users who want to build their own real-time kernel.
-That is, users who want to build a specific kernel version, a specific architecture or use a cutomized kernel configuration.
+That is, users who want to build a specific kernel version, a specific architecture or use a customized kernel configuration.

 ## External guides